fbpx

 That means they’re gathering as much information as possible to make an informed decision about you as an employer.

-The value of knowing this is understanding where your talent is looking when they’re researching your company and what you can do to ensure you’re standing out in your industry.
+The value of knowing this is understanding where your talent is looking when researching your company and what you can do to ensure you’re standing out in your industry.

 Consider all the sources mentioned and review what they say about you as a company.
 Ensure your online presence is strong, attractive and engaging for your ideal candidate.